 As soon as you book your flight, it’s a good idea to check out TSA Cares, the Transportation Security Administration’s passenger support program.
 TSA Cares is there to assist disabled passengers traveling with a wheelchair or medical supplies.
 They’ll be able to help you with any questions or issues with getting through the security lines.

-Next, reach out to the disability service division of your airline.
+Next, reach out to your airline’s disability service division.
 If they don’t have a designated department, then their customer service department should be able to help you.
-They may ask questions about your chair, including its size and weight, so they know how best to stow it away during your flight.
+They may ask questions about your chair, including its size and weight, so they can best stow it during your flight.
 A manual wheelchair is typically easier to stow than a power wheelchair because of the size and capacity differences.

 After you have spoken to them, they should have noted in their system that you will need assistance.
-Please note, this service should be at no additional cost.
+Please note that this service should be at no additional cost.
 You won’t be charged for stowing your wheelchair.

 2. Pack Enough Catheters or Other Daily Medical Supplies You May Use

 Pack enough of your daily supplies to last you throughout the trip.
-Plus, bring along more supplies for an extra few days in case of delays.
+Plus, bring along extra supplies for a few extra days in case of delays.
 Bring a backup supply in your carry-on, just in case your checked baggage is damaged or lost.

-Check 180 Medical’s travel blog posts for all the content related to traveling with your supplies.
-With these posts, you’ll get helpful step-by-step tips that can help you feel more confident about flying with your catheter supplies, just as I hope my tips will help you feel free to begin traveling in your wheelchair more.
+Check out 180 Medical’s travel blog posts for all the content on traveling with your supplies.
+With these posts, you’ll get helpful step-by-step tips to help you feel more confident about flying with your catheter supplies, just as I hope my tips will help you feel free to travel in your wheelchair more.

 3. Know Your Rights as a Disabled Traveler